Key Difference – Pessimist vs Realist

 Pessimist: A pessimist has a negative outlook and always fears the worst to happen.

 Realist: A realist assesses the situation based upon facts rather than looking at things from his colored glasses.

-• A realist is a pragmatic individual, whereas a pessimist looks at only the proverbial dark clouds.
+Pessimist: A pessimist looks at only the proverbial dark clouds.

-• A pessimist believes the glass is half empty, whereas a realist only sees half a glass of liquid.
+Realist: A realist only sees half a glass of liquid.

 1. Glass, Cognac, Smoke, Full, Empty View by Geralt [Public Domain] via Pixabay